“Water is a precious resource that must be managed wisely to ensure a sustainable future.”

 Project Overview

-The City of Columbus currently owns and operates three water plants, collectively supplying an average of 145 million gallons per day of drinking water to Columbus and surrounding central Ohio communities.
+The City of Columbus currently owns and operates three water plants, collectively supplying an average of 149 million gallons per day of drinking water to Columbus, Dublin, and more than two dozen other central Ohio communities.
 The continued growth of population and industry in central Ohio, along with the need to increase reliability and resiliency across the water supply system, has driven the need for additional water capacity.

-The design process for the fourth water plant was initiated in winter 2023 by the Department of Public Utilities (DPU) with the goal of bringing the new facility online by the end of 2030.
-The new Home Road water plant will be built on DPU-owned property along the Scioto River at the southeast corner of Home and Dublin roads in Delaware County.
+The design process for the Home Road Water Plant was initiated in winter 2023 by Columbus Water & Power (CWP) with the goal of bringing the new facility online by early 2032.
+The new Home Road Water Plant will be built on CWP-owned property along the Scioto River at the southeast corner of Home and Dublin roads in Delaware County.

-Once operational, the Home Road water plant will have the capacity to provide water to the growing central Ohio population, which is expected to reach over three million by 2050.
+Once operational, the Home Road Water Plant will have the capacity to provide water to the growing central Ohio population, which is expected to reach over three million by 2050.
 Incorporating cutting-edge, environmentally sustainable technology to efficiently provide clean, safe drinking water, the project marks the city’s first new water plant since the 1980s.
+The additional capacity provided when the new plant comes online will allow Columbus to easily accommodate growing demand beyond the current 149 MGD.

 Announcements